artwired/advent-calendar/README.md

 # advent-calendar
- An advent calendar that opens up gifs when clicked on the date
+ An advent calendar that opens up gifs when clicked on the current date